Indiana HVAC Training Schools & Certification

 HVAC mechanics and technicians have varied responsibilities including installing, troubleshooting, and repairing HVAC systems and parts (e.g., heat pumps, intake and exhaust fans, ducts, electrical wiring, motors, piping, controls, circuits, furnaces, boilers, starters, unit heaters, economizers, humidifiers); using a manifold gauge set; calculating heat losses and loads; soldering & brazing components; ensuring tools and inventories are well-provisioned; maintaining detailed client records; and keeping all HVAC credentials up to date.

 Some HVAC professionals choose to be generalist technicians, while others may specialize in a certain type of system (e.g., commercial refrigeration, oil heating, residential units, etc).
 Although the Indiana State Government Business Owner’s Guide reports that there is no state licensing for HVAC workers, local permits and credentials vary.
-Also, all US HVAC workers who handle refrigerants are obligated to pursue the EPA Section 608 certification due to the sensitive nature of those chemicals.
+Also, all US HVAC workers who handle refrigerants must pursue the EPA Section 608 certification due to the sensitive nature of those chemicals.

 Read on to discover how to join this high-growth career.